lxmrc/lxmrc.github.io/_posts/2020-10-28-migrating-from-github-pages-to-self-hosting.md

 sudo chown alex:alex /var/www/html
 ```

-This is the directory where Nginx looks for a site by default.[^3] Build your Jekyll site inside the `/var/www/html` directory:
+This is the directory where Nginx looks for a site by default.
+Build your Jekyll site inside the `/var/www/html` directory:

 ```shell
 bundle exec jekyll build --destination /var/www/html